polkadot-js/docs/docs/api-contract/start/code.md

 ---
-title: Code
+title: Upload and instantiate
 ---

-The `CodePromise` class allows the developer to manage calls to code deployment.
-In itself, it is easy to use for code deployment and it generally the first step, especially in cases where an existing `codeHash` is not available -
+The `CodePromise` class allows the developer to manage calls to the `instantiate_with_code` dispatchable in the contracts pallet.
+Useful in cases where an existing `codeHash` is not available, meaning the code has never been deployed to the blockchain in its current form.
+This dispatchable uploads the wasm code the blockchain and creates a new instance in one go.
+Read more about how it works in the [Substrate Metadata](../../substrate/extrinsics.md#instantiatewithcodevalue-compactu128-gas_limit-compactu64-storage_deposit_limit-optioncompactu128-code-bytes-data-bytes-salt-bytes) section

+It is important to understand that the interfaces provided here are higher-level helpers, so some assumptions are made to make subsequent use easier.
+In the case of the `CodePromise` class this is quite visible.
+While `instantiate_with_code` is independent of any ABIs, for out helpers we always assume that the developer does have access to the ABI right at the start.
+This means that when the code is instantiated there will be an association between that contract instance and it's abi.

+The helpers are there to help and make development easier by integrating the parts, nothing would stop a developer from making `instantiate_with_code` or `instantiate` calls themselves.

 ```javascript
 import { ApiPromise } from '@polkadot/api';